FabianHoltkoetter/ORFAP/Documents/documentation/Test Documentation.md

 # CRAWLER

 * **Unit Tests** JUnit tests are implemented which examine if the crawled data (arlines, markets, etc.) are valid.
 They furthermore assure if the components of the pipes and filter architecture work correctly.
+The link to to the results is: `https://travis-ci.org/ORFAP/FAPCrawler`
+* **Code Coverage** Every test run on travis includes a code coverage check, which will be passed to `codecov.io`.
+The link to to the results is: `https://codecov.io/gh/ORFAP/FAPCrawler`

 # GUI

 * **Unit Tests** were written for multiple javascript methods which control the workflow in the GUI.
-Only if all tests pass a new release is being deployed.
+Only if all tests pass a new release is being deployed. `https://travis-ci.org/ORFAP/flight-analyzer`
 * **Beta Test** The beta tests revealed some minor design flaws that got fixed immediately.